Pennard: Pennard Golf Club

 Pennard Golf Club is an 18-hole golf course known as the "links in the sky" due to its lofty views over the coast and Pennard Sand Dunes.
 Described variously as "intimidating" and only second in beauty to the Langland Bay Golf Club, the club invited golf architect Tom Doak to rebuild and redesign its bunkers in 2015.

 St Mary's Church

 The parish church of St Mary's, post dates an earlier medieval church of the same name which was located near Pennard Castle.
 The older church was abandoned in the 1500s and only the foundations remain.
 The newer church was restored in 1847 and a porch added.
 Inside the church there is a Jacobean pulpit and font cover, as well as some 18th-century wall tablets.
 The church became Grade II listed in 1964.

 The poets Vernon Watkins (1906–1967), Harri Webb (1920–1994) and Nigel Jenkins (1949–2014) are buried in the churchyard.
 Watkins also has a memorial plaque inside the church.

-A fine example of a restored medieval Gower Church, St Mary's is open all year during daylight hours.
-At night an illuminated cross shines out across the community.
-Services are held every Sunday.
+St Mary's is open all year during daylight hours, with services every Sunday.